Thiago099/ghidra_scripts/readme.md

 ### Hook This Reference.py

-If the selected address is in a function, it will display the address of this function on the Address Library and the offset of where this address is in that function
+If the selected address is in a function, it will display the id of this function on the Address Library and the offset of where this address is in that function

 ### Using a specific version of skyrim: